adulau/rss-tools/README.md

   -l LINK, --link=LINK  http link where to find one or more feed source(s) -d, --disable-strict  Include empty feeds in the list, default strict is
                         enabled
+  -b, --brute-force     Search RSS/Atom feeds by brute-forcing url path
+                        (useful if the page is missing a link entry)
 ~~~

 ### rsscluster